 The persons named in the enclosed form of proxy will vote for or withhold from voting the shares in respect of which they are appointed in accordance with the specifications of the shareholders appointing them.
-In the absence of such specifications, such shares will be voted in favor of the election of each of the nominees to the Board of Directors, the appointment of the auditors and approval to accept the Company's approach to executive compensation.
+In the absence of such specifications, such shares will be voted in favor of the election of each of the nominees to the Board of Directors and the appointment of the auditors.
 The election of the directors and the appointment of the auditors require a majority of the votes cast to pass.